25338173702

 Censorship

 Both schools and businesses often block porn, gaming, and gambling sites for obvious legal, safeguarding, and productivity reasons.
-Another reason schools and businesses block websites is that they don't want their bandwidth used for video or streaming services that consume a lot of data.
+Another reason they block websites is that they don't want their bandwidth used for video or streaming services that consume a lot of data.

 Entertainment services like Netflix have different content available in different countries.
 This kind of geo-blocking is usually due to content licensing agreements.
 For example, you can watch Star Trek Discovery on Netflix in Europe, but it’s blocked in the US because they don’t have domestic streaming rights.

-Some countries, such as China, Russia, Iraq, and North Korea censor a wide variety of content for political reasons.
+Some countries, such as China, Russia, Iraq, and North Korea, censor a wide variety of content.
 China has famously blocked many global social media platforms — you can't use Twitter, Facebook, Instagram, or even WhatsApp in mainland China without a VPN.

-While some of the other methods to unblock sites may be quicker, nothing can beat the freedom and security of a VPN.
-Whether you simply want to unblock a website, access content while traveling abroad, or protect your online privacy, a VPN is usually your best choice.
+While some of the other methods to unblock sites may be quicker to set up, nothing can beat the freedom and security of a VPN.
+Whether you simply want to access a website, enjoy content while traveling abroad, or protect your online privacy, a VPN is often your best choice.

-Avast SecureLine VPN has everything you need to unblock websites quickly, safely, and reliably.
-With tons of server locations across the world, no bandwidth limits, ultra-secure AES-256 encryption, and a kill switch, Avast SecureLine VPN helps you anonymously access all your favorite sites and services anytime, anywhere.
+Avast SecureLine VPN has everything you need to access websites quickly, safely, and reliably.
+With tons of server locations across the world, no bandwidth limits, ultra-secure AES-256 encryption, and a kill switch, Avast SecureLine VPN helps you anonymously access your favorite sites and services anytime, anywhere.

 Unblock content and stream freely with Avast SecureLine VPN